mike-weiner/display-event-locations-tec/README.md

 ## Description

 This plugin overrides the standard template for the tooltip that is displayed when a user hovers over an event on the month display of The Events Calendar.
 The name of the event's venue/location that is entered with the event will be displayed under the date and time that the event occurs.
+The full street address for the location can also be enabled to be displayed directly underneath the name of the venue of the event.
+The location name and address are pulled in from each individual event.
 All of the other elements of the template remain unchanged.

 ## Installation